Wickett, Texas: History

-The following is a short history of Wickett's beginnings.

 If it had not been for George W. O'Brien, the place which was to become Wickett might have remained as Aroya, merely a switch and a section house on the Texas and Pacific Railroad, established to house one of the maintenance crews for the railroad.
 O'Brien gave Southern Crude's camp (for employees), for offices, tank farm and loading racks.
 O'Brien furnished the land for the townsite which was to become Wickett (named for Fred H. Wickett, a chairman of the Pan American Petroleum and Transport Co., of which Southern Crude was a subsidiary).

 Wickett's official "birthday" was February 14, 1927; and the rush for residence and business lots in the new town was like the early days of Nevada and California.
 After celebrating its four-weeks anniversary on March 4, 1927, Wickett's "fathers" were planning to make it the county seat of Ward County.

 The new town's early arrivals lived in crude frame shacks, in tents and under wagons.
 A two-story, forty-two room hotel was constructed.
 The Bluebonnet Refinery was built in Wickett by a group of men under the leadership of B.L.
 Woolley of Dallas and H.B.
 Hassett of St. Louis, Missouri, to process crude oil, gasoline, kerosene, diesel and other fuel oil.

 Onnie Mae O'Brien became the first Postmistress on June 14, 1927, after a petition was circulated for the designation of Wickett for a U.S. Post Office.

 Wickett Independent School District was created on August 20, 1928, by taking 14 sections from the Monahans District and 21 sections from the Pyote District.
 The Wickett School District was one of the richest of its size in the state.
 A two-room brick building was constructed and circa 1932, a two-room cafeteria was built.
 The 14 sections were returned to Monahans District in 1931.

 In 1928, Bluebonnet Refinery was sold and the name was changed to Wickett Refinery Co.
 Gulf Oil Corporation acquired the properties of Southern Crude.
 The Wickett Refinery was closed in May 1973.

 In 1936, a consolidation of the Wickett and Monahans schools was agreed upon because of declining enrollment.
 It was understood that an elementary school would remain in Wickett.
 On April 1, 1937, it was announced that the district was now the Monahans-Wickett Independent School District.
 Until 1953, the school was known as Wickett Ward School, but after the death of Mrs. Helen Gensler (a teacher), the Trustees on January 13, 1953, voted to change the name of the Helen Gensler Elementary School.